NatarshaCamille/NatarshaCamille/README.md

 👋 Hi, what's up!!

- My name is Natasha Camille and I'm from Kampala
+ My name is Natasha Camille and I am from Kampala

 👀 I’m interested in Python, CyberSec